anhthi-ieig/aws-docs/12. Management & Governance/AWS Trusted Advisor.md

 ## AWS Trusted Advisor - Optimize performance and security

-- AWS Trusted Advisors `provides recommendations` that help you `follow AWS best practices` to optimize
+- AWS Trusted Advisors `provides recommendations` that help you follow AWS best practices

-  - AWS infrastructure
-  - Improve security and performance
-  - Reduce costs
-  - Monitor service quotas

-- Trusted Advisor evaluates your account by `using checks`
+- Trusted Advisor `evaluates your account by using checks`

+- Trusted Advisor includes an expanding list of checks in the categories of

+  - `Cost optimization`
+  - `Security`
+  - `Fault tolerance`
+  - `Performance`
+  - `Service limits`